Nils-TUD/Escape/README.md

     * x86
         * ata: Reading and writing from/to ATA/ATAPI-devices.
 It supports
           PIO-mode and DMA, LBA28 and LBA48.
-        * rtc: Provides the current date and time.
+        * e1000: network driver for Intel e1000 cards.
         * keyb: Gets notified about keyboard-interrupts, converts the scancodes to keycodes and broadcasts them to all clients.
         * mouse: Gets notified about mouse-interrupts and broadcasts them to all clients.
+		* ne2k: network driver for NE2000 compatible cards
         * pci: Collects the available PCI-devices and gives others access to them.
 This is e.g. used by ata to find the IDE-controller.
+        * rtc: Provides the current date and time.
         * speaker: Produces beeps with the PC-speaker with a specified frequency and duration.
         * vesa: An output-device for uimng that supports both text-modes and